-The U of A alumni can most commonly be found in the architectural services industry, the retail industry, and the software development industry, though they are employed throughout a wide range of sectors.
-The most highly represented industry among alumni is the aerospace and defense industry.
-Graduates of the U of A earn $68K on average.
+Graduates of the U of A go into the architectural services industry, the retail industry, and the software development industry, not to mention a variety of other lines of work.
+The majority of U of A alumni wind up in the aerospace and defense industry.
+Following graduation, U of A students earn an average of $70K.

 Benefits and Perks

-Among alumni of similar schools, University of California grads (who make an average of approximately $69K) earn salaries most similar to U of A alumni.
-Other schools similar to U of A include Arizona State University, the University of California-Irvine, and the University of California-Riverside are also similar to U of A.
+Median pay for University of California grads is around $69K, making their salaries most similar to those of U of A grads.
+Arizona State University, the University of California-Irvine, and the University of California-Riverside are also similar to U of A.